qpgmr-de/qpgmr-de.github.io/_posts/2099-07-31-exit-procedures.md

 The difference between `CEE4RAGE` and `CEE4RAGE2` is simply, that the former is calling the exit procedure with a 32 bit activation group marker, wheras the latter is calling your exit procedure with a 64 bit activation group marker.
-I think it's safe to say, that you can use the 64 bit version in every case.
+I think it's safe to say, that you can use the 64 bit version in every case, and that `CEE4RAGE` is no longer recommended.

-The `CEE4RAGEL` API has the special function, that a exit procedure registered with it will always be called as the last exit procedure.
+The `CEE4RAGEL` API on the other side has the special function, that a exit procedure registered with it will always be called as the last exit procedure.
 Whereas the other exit procedures are called in "LIFO" order - the last registiered procedure gets called first.

 Here an example for the calling sequence: